-The Student Services Manager is required to collect and evaluate admissions determination documentation required for admission to the program in compliance with the above referenced policy.
+The Admissions Team is required to collect and evaluate admissions determination documentation required for admission to the program in compliance with the above referenced policy.

-The Student Services Manager is responsible to verify that the applicant attestation form to the application is located in the student information system and copies of required documentation are obtained within the 30-day stipulated time-frame for foreign transcripts.
+The Admissions Team is responsible for verifying that the applicant attestation form is located in the Student Information System and copies of required documentation are obtained within the 30-day stipulated timeframe for foreign transcripts.

 If the applicant is unable to provide any of the above documents, the applicant has an opportunity to discuss possible steps to follow with the Student Services Manager.
 An unofficial copy of high school transcripts or equivalent may be accepted as long as NIMAA is able to verify the validity of the document with the granting entity.
-A verification form is required for this process and will be maintained in the student's file.

-The Student Services Manager is responsible to review and evaluate the high school diploma or equivalency documentation for validity as stated within the above referenced policy.
-The Student Services Manager shall complete the Proof of Education form in the Student Information that includes all validation documentation as applicable.
+The Admissions Team is responsible for reviewing and evaluating the high school diploma or equivalency documentation for validity as stated within the above referenced policy.
+The Admissions Team shall complete the Proof of Education form in the Student Information System, including all validation documentation as applicable.

-The Admissions Committee is responsible to review all admissions determination documentation and determine whether an applicant's application to NIMAA will be accepted or denied.
-Any such determination will be documented and maintained in the student information system for a period of seven years from the date of the Admissions Committee determination.
+The Admissions Committee is responsible for reviewing all admissions determination documentation and determining whether an applicant's application to NIMAA will be accepted or denied.
+Any such determination will be documented and maintained in the Student Information System for a period of seven years from the date of the Admissions Committee determination.

-High School Diploma (or equivalent) Verification and Acceptable Documentation:
+High School Diploma (or equivalent) Verification and Acceptable Documentation state;

 Applicants are responsible for providing copies of the official document(s) to NIMAA; documentation shall be provided to NIMAA prior to the commencement of the program on the specified date they are due.
-All documents related to High School Diploma or equivalent shall be verified by the Student Services Manager as applicable:
+All documents related to high school diploma or equivalent shall be verified by the Admissions Team, as applicable:

-1) Search for school/institution approval through state department of education or agency in the State in which the high school is located to determine if a diploma from the high school (which does not have to be accredited) is recognized by that State;
+1. Search for school/institution approval through state department of education or agency in the state in which the high school is located to determine if a diploma from the high school (which does not have to be accredited) is recognized by that

-2) Contact high school/institution via email and request details of school approval/authorization, file written communication in the Proof of Education form in the SIS to minimally include School Name, Contact phone number and address, and Name/Title of individual verifying information.

-3) Any other resources or means to validate the documentation as equivalent.
+- 2. Contact high school/institution and request written or electronic confirmation of details of school approval/authorization, file written communication in the Proof of Education form in the Student Information System to minimally include the school name, contact phone number and address, and name/title of individual verifying information. - 3.
+Any other resources or means to validate the documentation as equivalent.